-In 1615, when Ōsaka Castle fell at the Summer Siege of Ōsaka, the formal wife of Toyotomi Hideyori and granddaughter of Ieyasu known as Senhime, was rescued from the castle.
+In 1615, when Ōsaka Castle fell at the Summer Campaign of the Siege of Ōsaka, the formal wife of Toyotomi Hideyori and granddaughter of Ieyasu known as Senhime, was rescued from the castle.
 Thereafter, the treatment of Senhime led to a confrontation between Naomori and the bakufu.
 In the end, an event known as the Senhime Incident occurred whereby Naomori attempted to snatch her away.

 Regarding the incident, under one theory, Naomori was requested directly by Ieyasu to help on the condition that he could marry Senhime, which was then disregarded.
 Under another theory, Ieyasu only said that he would give her to whomever saved her, and did not specifically request the assistance of Naomori.
 Moreover, with regard to whether Naomori rescued Senhime, there is a theory that Naomori did not actually perform the rescue, but that Senhime was protected by Horiuchi Ujihisa, a bushō with the Toyotomi.
 After Ujihisa brought Senhime to Naomori’s camp, Naomori sent her to Tokugawa Hidetada.
 Alternatively, there is a theory that, although Naomori rescued Senhime, he suffered burns in the process, and when she saw his appearance, she rejected him.
 According to some views, the story regarding her rejection of him is folklore.

 Under another theory, the cause of the incident was not the rescue of Senhime, but Naomori’s loss of face.
 This occurred when it was suddenly decided that Senhime would wed Honda Tadatoki, the lord of the Himeji-Shinden domain, just as discussions had progressed via a Court noble to the stage of marriage with Naomori after Ieyasu had requested Naomori to set her future course now that she had become a widow.